cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - service_code - (Required)
 - environment_name - (Required)
 - public_ip_id - (Required) The public IP to configure static NAT on.
 Cannot have any other purpose (e.g. load balancing, port forwarding)
-- private_ip_id - (Required) The private IP to configure static NAT on.
-Must be in the same VPC as the public IP
+- private_ip_id - (Required) A private IP of the instance to configure static NAT on.
+Must be in the same VPC as the public IP.
+Secondary IPs can be used here

 ## cloudca_port_forwarding_rule
 Manages port forwarding rules.
 Modifying any field will result in destruction and recreation of the rule.